thorsten/phpMyFAQ/documentation/documentation.md

 **2.11. <a id="2.11"></a>Mozilla Firefox, Google Chrome and IE8+ search plugins**

-phpMyFAQ provides search plugins for Mozilla Firefox, Google Chrome and Internet Explorer 8 and later based on the OpenSearch specification.
+phpMyFAQ provides search plugins for Mozilla Firefox, Google Chrome and Internet Explorer 8+ based on the OpenSearch specification.
 Every user in the frontend can install it.
 With an installed search plugin you can search through the phpMyFAQ installation with the search box in upper right corner of Mozilla Firefox, Google Chrome or Internet Explorer.

 [back to top][64]